 AND OUR SOUTH SOMERSET AREA

-Welcome to our village website for local NEWS, INFORMATION and forthcoming EVENTS.
+Welcome to our village website for local NEWS and INFORMATION.

 please take a look around our pages which are frequently updated.